gcocatre/caudec/HELP.md

 -------------------------------------------------------------------------------

-Decoding options (all mutually exlusive from each other and other actions):
+Decoding parameters (all mutually exlusive from each other and other actions):

   -d        decode to WAV (input: AIFF, CAF, FLAC, WavPack, Monkey's Audio) -t        test file integrity